murex/mikado-testbuilders-kata/docs/3_Building_Test_Data.md

 So let's Ignore or Comment-Out the previous tests!

-### Use Mikado Method to setup data for a test on Invoice
+### Use Test-Data-Builders to setup the data for a test on Invoice

 We'll first focus on testing the [Invoice](../java/src/main/java/com/murex/tbw/purchase/Invoice.java) class.
 It's simpler and achievable given the time we have.